sopra-fs22-group-30/sopra-fs22-group-30-client/README.md

 ![chrome_1ope5x9cKs](https://user-images.githubusercontent.com/49683560/170843871-51d470be-731e-4a92-a4dc-4021d68df6af.png)

-This is basic illustration of the user flow of our app.
+This is a basic illustration of the user flow of our app.
 Hope you will find it interesting and useful!
+Thank you!